jcbhmr/target-lexicon-wasm/README.md

 To create a release:

 1. Make sure the `Cargo.toml` version field is what you want.
-2. Run the "Create a release" workflow manually.
+2. Run the "Create release" workflow manually.
 3. Wait for it to run to completion.
 4. Check the releases page on GitHub to see the new release.